 The first part of a J-pouch procedure is a total abdominal proctocolectomy and ileal pouch anal anastomosis (IPAA).
 In this procedure, the entire colon and rectum are removed from a person’s body, and a reservoir is created from the distal small bowel (called the ileum).
 It’s then joined to the anal canal.

 “The neorectum is created by taking the end of the small bowel and turning it on itself.
-I open the area so it’s twice the size of the lumen or small bowel and attach it to the anus,” says Dr. Lorenzo.
+I open the area so it’s twice the size of the lumen or small bowel and attach it to the anus,” says Dr. Stanley.
 “It’s not as good as what you were born with, but it allows a person to go to the bathroom 4-6 times a day, not every hour.”

 Step Two